samwilson/kohana_webdb/guide/webdb.about.md

   characters.
 * **Foreign keys** are show as links to their foreign rows, or (when being edited) as autocomplete drop-down lists.
+* Users can **filter** by any column and a range of operations ('contains', 'is empty', 'equals', etc.).
+This includes searching foreign keys for values found in the 'title column' of the foreign table.

 ## Simplified BSD License